How to Find Savannah’s Journal in The Outer Worlds 2 (And Why You Shouldn’t Skip It)

 5. Claim Your Prize

-Critical timing note: Do this BEFORE you talk to Savannah to complete the “Stalking an Associate of Angry Ascendance” side quest.
-Once certain main quest events progress (specifically the De Vries confrontation), Savannah leaves the chapel permanently.
-If she’s gone, you can’t get the journal, and you’ll be locked out of the best dialogue outcomes later.
+Critical timing note: Do this BEFORE you progress far enough in the main quest to trigger the De Vries confrontation.
+Once certain story events advance, Savannah leaves the chapel permanently.
+If she’s gone, you can’t get the journal, and you’ll lose access to the extra dialogue options it unlocks.

 What Savannah’s Journal Is Actually Used For